Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Afghanistan and from Portland.
+I'm losing my edge to the kids from Kuwait and from New York.

 But I was there.